theforeman/forklift/docs/development.md

 bundle exec foreman start
 ```

-### Webpack dev server

-When using the dev server you need to accept the self-signed certificate.
-You should go to `https://centos7-devel.example.com:3808` (or your equivalent) and add an exception for this certificate.
+The Foreman UI is then accessible on `https://centos7-devel.<hostname>.example.com/`, where `<hostname>` is the shortname of your workstation.
+While using the webpack dev server, you must use HTTPS and the hostname, as well as visiting `https://centos7-devel.<hostname>.example.com:3808` to accept the self-signed certificate.

 ### Reviewing Pull Requests